Covid: Manish Sisodia accuses BJP of lying about report on inflated oxygen demand by AAP government

 Delhi Deputy Chief Minister Manish Sisodia on Friday accused the Bharatiya Janata Party of “lying” about a report which suggests that the Aam Aadmi Party government in the national Capital exaggerated demand for oxygen in the city during the second wave of the coronavirus pandemic.

-Earlier on Friday, various media organisations cited an “interim report” by a Supreme Court-appointed panel which purportedly mentioned that the Delhi government inflated its demand for oxygen “by four times” during the second wave.
+Earlier on Friday, media reports cited an “interim report” by a Supreme Court-appointed panel which purportedly mentioned that the Delhi government inflated its demand for oxygen “by four times” during the second wave.
 The supply of excess oxygen to Delhi could have triggered a shortage in 12 other states with high caseloads, the interim report said, according to The Times of India.

-The purported report was prepared by a Supreme Court-appointed oxygen audit panel led by All India Institute of Medical Sciences chief Randeep Guleria, NDTV reported.
-The report has been submitted by the Centre to the court in an affidavit in a case related to oxygen allocation, according to the news channel.
+The report in question was prepared by a Supreme Court-appointed oxygen audit panel led by All India Institute of Medical Sciences chief Randeep Guleria, according to NDTV.
+The interim report has been submitted by the Centre to the court in an affidavit in a case related to oxygen allocation, according to the news channel.

 Sisodia, however, denied the claim and said that the panel had not approved any such report.